Samir Mehta

 Samir Uttamlal Mehta is an Indian billionaire businessman.
 Together with his brother, Sudhir, they run Torrent Group, which was founded by their late father, U. N. Mehta.

-In September 2021, Sudhir & Samir Mehta's net worth was estimated at US$7.2 billion.
+In April 2024, Sudhir & Samir Mehta's net worth was estimated at US$12.6 billion.

+The Mehta family announced in March 2024 a philanthropic donation of Rs 5,000 cr through their charitable foundation UNM Foundation to focus on the areas of healthcare, education, and arts and culture.

 Samir Mehta has a master's degree from the B.K.
 School of Business Management.